Tadeusz Hołuj

 Tadeusz Hołuj ([taˈdɛ.uʂ ˈxɔwuj]; 1916 in Kraków – 1985 in Kraków) was a Polish poet, writer, publicist and politician.

 Biography

 Before World War II, he published poems, and co-edited a literary magazine.
 During World War II, he joined the Polish resistance (Union of Armed Struggle, ZWZ), was arrested by the Germans and imprisoned in the Auschwitz concentration camp, where he also joined the camp's resistance.

 After the war, he joined the communist party.
 He was a deputy to Polish parliament (Sejm) from 1972 to 1980.
 From 1965 he was a secretary general of the International Auschwitz Committee.
 He also wrote novels about the early socialist movement in Poland and about his camp experiences.

+He was the first president of the Kuźnica association.